jasonkradams/real-staging-ai/docs/frontend/AUTH0_INTEGRATION.md

 ## Overview

-The Virtual Staging AI frontend now uses the official `@auth0/nextjs-auth0` SDK (v4) to handle user authentication.
+The Real Staging AI frontend now uses the official `@auth0/nextjs-auth0` SDK (v4) to handle user authentication.
 This replaces the manual token entry from Phase 1 with a proper OAuth 2.0 / OpenID Connect flow.

 ## Features